Articles & Guides

 You may feel a bonus isn’t necessary because you pay your nanny well and show your appreciation in other ways.
 However, a nanny holiday bonus is customary.
 Many caregivers count on it as part of their income.

-Though Jennifer Kuhn, executive editor at “Nanny Magazine” and a former nanny, believes no nanny should ever expect a holiday bonus, she says it can go a long way toward letting the caregiver know their employer appreciates the work they do.
+Though Jennifer Kuhn, founding editor of “Nanny Magazine” and a former nanny, believes no nanny should ever expect a holiday bonus, she says it can go a long way toward letting the caregiver know their employer appreciates the work they do.
 “A nanny may feel unimportant or undervalued if she receives no holiday bonus while every other nanny on the block does,” Kuhn says.

 “A nanny may feel unimportant or undervalued if she receives no holiday bonus while every other nanny on the block does.”